sakib04/CCNA-ENGLISH/Network.md

 Now, we can add some features that a router should support, such as security.
 You know, this is a crucial task, but it’s not mandatory.
 It’s just a boundary.
 I think a router provides a service called Network Address Translation (NAT), which translates your network’s IP addressing into internet addressing.
 This is a great feature, and almost 99% of routers support it, but it’s not mandatory.
 So, what does a router do?
 It creates a boundary between your network and another network, between your world and the rest of the world.

+# Switch
+A switch is a network device used to connect multiple devices or computers within a network, and it works to direct data packets to their correct destinations.
+A switch is a data link layer device, used in LAN (Local Area Network) networks.